Configuring global modules and directories in WildFly

 Global Modules vs Global directories

-Using the Modules directory has the advantage to make more flexible your configuration: if your module’s jar file are updated, for example, it’s not needed to update the module.xml as this is done under the hoods by the application server.
+Using the Modules directory has the advantage to make more flexible your configuration: if you update the module’s jar file names you don’t need to update also the module.xml.
 This makes this option ideal for development and testing.

 Using Global directory, on the other hand, has the advantage of not including any file system link (hard or symbolic) to the Classloading process.
 This makes this option ideal for production environment.